Minimum QR Code Size: Why Most QR Codes Fail to Scan

 Example: people scan a poster from 6–8 feet away in a hallway.

 This is a conservative estimate based on common print-quality guidelines.
-Always print a sample and test with multiple phones before launching a campaign.
+Always print a sample and test with multiple phones before launching.

 Create a QR Code at the Right Size